Prep School Curriculum

 A variety of trips (both residential and day trips), visitors and workshops, enhance and inspire the learning in a range of curriculum areas.
 The residential trips, which take place from Year 4 onwards, support curriculum areas and follow a progressive structure, allowing children to gradually become more confident whilst staying away from home.

-From Year 5, afternoon lessons take place at both Bellan House and the Senior School.
+From Year 5, afternoon lessons take place at both Bellan House and the Senior School campus.
 This enables the children to take advantage of the specialist teaching rooms and teachers for science, art, computing and Spanish.
 This carefully designed transition programme fosters a greater sense of independence and confidence within the children.
-The children’s knowledge of the senior school and the teachers’ knowledge of the children ensure the Bellan children benefit from sustained attainment as they enter their senior school years.
+The children’s knowledge of the senior school and the teachers’ knowledge of the children ensure the prep school children benefit from sustained attainment as they enter their senior school years.